Miguel Almirón: International career

 Almirón played for the Paraguay under-20 national team in the 2013 South American Youth Football Championship in Argentina, and was highly involved as his team finished second to Colombia.
 Later that year, he was called up for the 2013 FIFA U-20 World Cup in Turkey, where Paraguay reached the last 16.

 On 5 September 2015, Almirón made his senior international debut in a 3–2 friendly loss away to Chile, playing the final nine minutes in place of Jonathan Fabbro.
 Manager Ramón Díaz called him up the following May for the Copa América Centenario in the United States, where he started two matches in a group-stage exit.

 In March 2019, in a friendly against Mexico at Levi's Stadium, Almirón came on as a substitute.
 Seven minutes later, he received a straight red card for a foul on José Juan Vázquez in which he dragged his studs down the back of the opponent's leg.
 He scored his first goal for Paraguay during the 4–2 victory against Jordan on 10 September 2019, and on 10 October 2019, he was sent off for diving in a 1–0 friendly loss to Serbia.

+Almirón was selected in the 26-man squad for the 2026 FIFA World Cup.
+He started Paraguay's opening group-stage match against the United States, a 4–1 defeat, in which he was shown a yellow card for simulation.
+The card was initially given to American defender Tim Ream, but was transferred to Almirón following a VAR review, as a new regulation was enacted for the first time.
+In Paraguay's second group match against Turkey, he became the first player to be sent off under FIFA's new law prohibiting players from covering their mouths during confrontations with opponents, receiving a straight red card after a VAR review following an altercation with Mert Müldür in the stoppage time of the first half.
+He was also handed a one-match suspension following the incident.
+However, there was victory for Paraguay as they defeated Turkey 1-0.

 Personal life

-Almirón was born on 10 February 1994, in San Pablo, a neighborhood of Asunción, in a family environment marked by economic constraints.
-His father, Rubén Almirón, worked 18-hour shifts as a security guard, while his mother, Sonia Rejala, worked at a supermarket.
-The house shared by the seven family members had only three bedrooms, which meant that Almirón had to share a bed with his mother until he was 18.
-For much of his childhood, he lived with his grandparents.
-Almirón is Catholic, as evidenced by two religious quotes tattooed on his arms.
+Almirón has Christian messages tattooed on his arms.
 He married his high school sweetheart, Alexia Notto, who is a dancer, Zumba instructor, and influencer.
 The marriage took place on 29 August 2016, and on 6 June 2021, they welcomed their first child, Francesco.